-It does not matter how good your planning is or how well you’ve put your project plan together; there will always be unforeseen circumstances that need to be resolved!
-The aim is to use a problem-solving process that provides you and your team with appropriate templates and tools to collectively, and if needed, virtually solve some problems together.
-During this session, we will demonstrate an effective and efficient complex problem-solving approach.
+It does not matter how good your planning is or how well you’ve put your plan together; there will always be unforeseen circumstances that need to be resolved!
+The aim is to use a problem-solving process that provides you and your team with appropriate templates and tools to solve some problems collectively.

-Imagine being in a position that you know exactly what to do to ensure you get to an innovative and acceptable solution when you hit a problem during a sprint.
-It would give you the ultimate confidence when dealing with project problems; knowing which template to use, who to speak to, and what type of questions to ask.
+Imagine being in a position where you know exactly what to do to ensure an innovative and acceptable solution when you hit a problem during development or operations.
+It would give you the ultimate confidence when dealing with complex problems, knowing which template to use, who to speak to, and what type of questions to ask.

-Our objective is to teach participants how to reach a consensus on all aspects of the analysis to foster buy-in and commitment for implementation.
-If project problems are handled correctly with the right methodology, excellent project management is one of the few ways to prove yourself and gain recognition in the organization.
+However, how can you reach a consensus on all aspects of the analysis to foster buy-in and commitment for implementation?
+If problems are handled correctly with the correct methods, allows you to prove yourself and gain recognition in the organization.

-Ultimately, our goal is to use a problem-solving process that provides you and your team with the “know-how” and confidence to collaborate with Subject Matter Experts; gather factual data, intuitive guesses, and creative suggestions on how to solve a problem situation.
-The aim is to ensure the team keeps momentum and for that they need robust and disciplined templates that would help them to deal with any project challenge without having a glitch.
-All they need to know is which template to utilize for what type of problem situation.
+Ultimately, the goal is to use a problem-solving process that provides you and your team with the “know-how,” confidence and flexibility needed for collaborative success.
+It could be gathering factual data, intuitive guesses, and creating innovative suggestions on how to solve a problem.
+The aim is to ensure the team keeps momentum to work on the problem.
+They need a robust and disciplined method that will help build momentum by providing each challenge is solved efficiently, so there are no glitches along the way.
+They need to know which template to utilize for what type of problem situation.

 - Include the information sources closest to the problem being experienced.
 It is not about the “best brains” but rather a case of the “most appropriate” brains.

-– Inputs, through collaboration with the right information sources, are actively promoted.
+- Inputs, through collaboration with suitable information sources, are actively promoted.

-The most basic purpose of the critical thinking methodologies is to ensure that the project manager and the team members engage the right information sources to answer pre-defined questions, which enable the project team to a successful solution.
-This approach would provide the project manager and team members to reach out to stakeholders in such a way that would stimulate innovative thinking.
+The most basic purpose of the critical thinking methodologies is to ensure that the team members engage the suitable information sources to answer pre-defined questions, which enable the team to have a successful solution.
+In addition, this approach provides you and your team members to reach out to stakeholders in such a way that would stimulate innovative thinking.

-Please contact us if you would like to receive more information about the courses available.
+Don’t hesitate to contact me if you would like to receive more information about the courses available.